 Concurrently the Science Literacy Program will host a Communicating Science Workshop.
 This workshop series will help educators become better science communicators through the principles of acting and improv.

-Applications were due: June 13, 2016.
+Applications due: June 22, 2018.

-In the words of a previous participant, “I’m pretty confident in my abilities to give a good lecture and run a well-organized course, and I get good ratings from students.
+I’m pretty confident in my abilities to give a good lecture and run a well-organized course, and I get good ratings from students.
 But I could tell that many students weren’t really learning the material in any depth.
 I’d heard the compelling evidence that swapping out lecture time for in-class problem-solving was the way to go, but of course I was worried about how much extra work that would be for me, and I wasn’t really sure what class time would look like.
 The Summer Institute was exactly what I needed – practical advice on how to make this change, including what works and what doesn’t.
 The good news is that even the best students have been shown to do better with this style of teaching.
 I switched out about a third of my lecture time in each of my courses this year, and I was very pleased with how engaged students seemed to be and by how stimulating and fun it was for me too.
 I plan to make a full switch next year.
-I highly recommend the Summer Institute – it’s an easy way to jumpstart the process of improving your teaching.”
+I highly recommend the Summer Institute – it’s an easy way to jumpstart the process of improving your teaching.

 – Tory Herman, Associate Professor Biology, 2015-16 National Academies Education Fellow